benoit1906/Gyroscope/README.md

 we can also read the value on the SDA on the falling edge of the SCl signal and we can see that it corresponds to the value of the data_wr that the master writes to the slave.

 Then, we implemented the program in VHDL which permit to update the values read by the sensor and to store them in 3 registers: REG1, REG2, REG3.
-We also did a testbench of the BLOC code and a simulation with Simulink.
+We also did a testbench of the BLOC code and a simulation with Modelsim.

-We know that we ecpect the values in the registers to be updated to 1 because we saw on the I2C test_bench that when the master was reading the data's returned by the slave, the values were always equal to 1 as you can see on the Figure 13.
+We know that we expect the values in the registers to be updated to 1 because we saw on the I2C test_bench that when the master was reading the data's returned by the slave, the values were always equal to 1 as you can see on the Figure 13.

 ![image](https://user-images.githubusercontent.com/84474292/118885943-a7b52980-b8f8-11eb-8265-0cc93e37a5da.png)